kashifansaricodes/Human-Obstacle-Detector-and-Tracker/README.md

 ### Documents

-The Quadcharts, Proposals and Software Plan can be found in the sub-directory **Documents**
+1. The Quadcharts, Proposals and Software Plan can be found in the sub-directory **Documents**

-The UML diagrams can be found in the sub-directory **UML**
+2. The UML diagrams can be found in the sub-directory **UML**

+3. **Sprint sheet**

-The [**Sprint Sheet**](https://docs.google.com/document/d/1m02yIOxLIv32R1kmjg583Tf8zdp8dUxPbcdExJ11MYU/edit?usp=sharing) provides a detailed overview of our project’s sprint planning and progress tracking.
+This [Sprint Sheet](https://docs.google.com/document/d/1m02yIOxLIv32R1kmjg583Tf8zdp8dUxPbcdExJ11MYU/edit?usp=sharing) provides a detailed overview of our project’s sprint planning and progress tracking.
 This document helps ensure transparency, accountability, and consistent progress toward project goals.

 ### Video links
 **Proposal Video Link:** https://youtu.be/3WHn_zyDtvE?si=f9rTs8p5hs1TCHXb